French Way from Roncesvalles to Logroño

 -

-Information about the French Way route between Roncesvalles and Logroño
+Information about the French Way between Roncesvalles and Logroño

-The section from Roncesvalles to Logroño is part of the French Way, the most traveled itinerary by pilgrims.
-This section, which connects the picturesque town of Roncesvalles with the vibrant city of Logroño, extends for 132 km and is divided into 8 walking stages, making a total of 7 nights of accommodation.
+The section from Roncesvalles to Logroño is part of the French Way, the most popular route for pilgrims.
+This section, which connects the picturesque town of Roncesvalles with the vibrant city of Logroño, extends for 132 km and is divided into 6 walking stages, making a total of 7 nights of accommodation.

 During the journey, you will pass through some of the most charming towns in Spain, such as Pamplona, famous for its San Fermín festival, and Estella, known as "the Toledo of the North".
 In addition, you can enjoy mountain landscapes and vineyard plains that will accompany you until you reach the city of Logroño, in the heart of La Rioja.